 - Questions to Ask Your Venue About Decor

-Questions to Ask Your Wedding Venue Before Your Tour
+Important Questions to Ask Your Wedding Venue Before Your Tour

 First things first, you have to set up the actual tour.
 Before setting foot on the premises, consider confirming these three major details.
 After all, you don't want to fall in love with a venue that's outside of your budget or isn't available on your selected date.
-Call or email your potential venues to set up an official visit—then ask them about these three points.
+Call or email your favorite potential venues to set up an official site visit—then ask them about these three points.

 This will likely be the most obvious yes or no decision about your venue: If you're envisioning a rustic, romantic atmosphere but you're touring a sleek, modern loft, you'll probably cross the space off your list immediately.